isc-projects/stork/doc/install.rst

 Stork uses the `status-get` command to communicate with Kea, and therefore will only work with a version of Kea that supports `status-get`, which was introduced in Kea 1.7.3 and backported to 1.6.3.

-Stork requires the premium ``Host Commands (host_cmds)`` hook library to be loaded by Kea instance to retrieve host reservations stored in an external database.
-Stork will work without the Host Commands hook, but will not be able to display host reservations.
+Stork requires the premium ``Host Commands (host_cmds)`` hook library to be loaded by the Kea instance to retrieve host reservations stored in an external database.
+Stork does work without the Host Commands hook library, but is not able to display host reservations.
 Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.

-Stork requires the open source ``Stat Commands (stat_cmds)`` hook library to be loaded by Kea instance to retrieve lease statistics.
-Stork will work without the hook, but will not be able to show pool utilization and other statistics.
+Stork requires the open source ``Stat Commands (stat_cmds)`` hook library to be loaded by the Kea instance to retrieve lease statistics.
+Stork does work without the Stat Commands hook library, but will not be able to show pool utilization and other statistics.

 For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) version 11 or later is required.
 It may work with
 PostgreSQL 10, but this was not tested.
 The general installation procedure for PostgreSQL is OS-specific and is not included here.
-However, please keep in mind that Stork uses pgcrypto extensions, which are often coming in a separate package.
+However, please keep in mind that Stork uses pgcrypto extensions, which are often come in a separate package.
 For example, you need postgresql-crypto package on Fedora and postgresql12-contrib on RHEL and CentOS.

 These instructions prepare a database for use with the ``Stork